 “I am a trial lawyer who advocates for my clients inside and outside the courtroom, regarding their IP and business needs.”

 Mr. Barber represents his clients in all aspects of their intellectual property protection and enforcement.
-He has experience litigating patent and trademark matters in federal courts throughout the country and before the United States Patent and Trademark Office.
+He litigates patent and trademark matters in federal courts throughout the country and before the United States Patent and Trademark Office as a registered patent attorney.
 Mr. Barber's experience in patent matters primarily focuses on mechanical, electrical, and optical technologies.

 - University of Illinois College of Law, 2008